-Bristol-Myers Squibb: At the Forefront of Immuno-Oncology Science & Innovation
+Bristol-Myers Squibb & Immuno-Oncology: Advancing Oncology Research

 At Bristol-Myers Squibb, patients are at the center of everything we do.
 Our vision for the future of cancer care is focused on researching and developing transformational Immuno-Oncology (I-O) medicines that will raise survival expectations in hard-to-treat cancers and will change the way patients live with cancer.